Comfarol Forte Tablets

 - Glucose-6-phosphate-dehydrogenase deficiency (an enzyme deficiency)

-Do not take Comfarol Forte if you have alcohol dependence.
+Do not take Comfarol Forte if you have a history of drug dependence, including alcohol dependence.

 Do not take Comfarol Forte during the third trimester of pregnancy.